 “I’m just one of those people who hates exercise”.
 That’s what I used to say.
 And I believed it.
 Man, did I hate exercise.
 I felt angry (and guilty and ashamed) at the mention of the word and, I have to confess, I’m worried some of you may stop reading this post for the very same reason, but I hope not.

-In the past, if a slim person said to me “I’m just going to the gym” I would be outraged and think “why the hell are you doing that?
+In the past, if a slim person said to me “I’m just going to the gym” I’d think “why the hell are you doing that?
 You’re already thin!
 You don’t need to go to the gym”.
-It was my assumption that you only exercised to lose weight.
+It was my assumption you only exercised to lose weight.
 It didn’t occur to me that people might exercise because they enjoyed it.

 After all, what was enjoyable about exercise?
 Nothing.
 All that pain and sweating and discomfort.
 It felt like punishment.